 Business-to-business (B2B) marketing has several intricacies that call for different strategies than the ones you’d employ selling directly to consumers.
-While B2B buyers share some behaviors and traits with consumers, B2B marketing strategies need to take their differing needs into account.
+While B2B buyers share some behaviours and traits with consumers, B2B marketing strategies need to take their differing needs into account.
 Large businesses have several decision-makers in their ranks while a small business may have just one owner who is deciding what to buy, and marketing strategies need to tailor their execution to these audiences.
 Marketing to B2B audiences is constantly evolving, especially as business decision-makers are beginning to rely on mobile devices just as much as consumers.
 Here are some B2B marketing strategies and techniques to look out for in 2017.

 Adopting a Mobile-First Strategy